jmettraux/aachen/src/cab__attributes.md

 : Force of character, charming others, attracting attention, winning loyalty.
 : Affects reaction rolls.

-## Roll Attributes [^1]
+## Roll Attributes

-To generate a character's score, roll 3d6 six times, assigning them in order to STR, DEX, CON, INT, WIS, and CHA.
-If desired, the lowest roll can be replaced by a 14.
+Roll 3d6 and assign in order STR, DEX, CON, INT, WIS, and CHA.
+Replace lowest roll with a 14.

-[^1]:

-  **Option**: The referee may allow the rolled score to be placed in any attribute.
+**Or** if the referee allows it, roll 3d6 six times and assign at will;

-  **Option**: Instead of rolling, one may use the 14, 12, 11, 10, 9, and 7 array.
+**Or** use the 14, 12, 11, 10, 9, 7 array.

-## Write Down Attribute Modifiers
+## Determine Attribute Modifiers

 | Value   | Modifier | {.half-left.compact}
 |:-------:|:--------:|